nauam/Courses/docs/developer/09-orchestrator-plugin.md

 ## Java Plugin Type

 ::: tip
-Refer to [Java Development](/developer/01-plugin-development.md#java-plugin-development) for information about developing a Java plugin for QW Control.
+Refer to [Java Development](/developer/01-plugin-development.md#java-plugin-development) for information about developing a Java plugin for Rundeck.
 :::

-The plugin interface is [OrchestratorPlugin]({{{javaDocBase}}}/com/dtolabs/qwcontrol/plugins/orchestrator/OrchestratorPlugin.html).
+The plugin interface is [OrchestratorPlugin]({{{javaDocBase}}}/com/dtolabs/rundeck/plugins/orchestrator/OrchestratorPlugin.html).

-This is actually a Factory pattern, which produces an [Orchestrator]({{{javaDocBase}}}/com/dtolabs/qwcontrol/plugins/orchestrator/Orchestrator.html) instance.
+This is actually a Factory pattern, which produces an [Orchestrator]({{{javaDocBase}}}/com/dtolabs/rundeck/plugins/orchestrator/Orchestrator.html) instance.

 The `Orchestrator` instance is responsible for determining what order and how many nodes are available to execute on.